mfcochauxlaberge/jsonapi/README.md

 A struct has to follow certain rules in order to be understood by the library, but interfaces are also provided which let the library avoid the reflect package and be more efficient.

+See the following section for more information about how to define structs for this library.

+## Concepts

+### Type

+A type is generally defined with a struct.

+There needs to be an ID field of type string.
+The `api` tag represents the name of the type.

 ```
 type User struct {
   ID string `json:"id" api:"users"` // ID is mandatory and the api tag sets the type